The Water Education Program is offering the following FREE teacher workshops for the 2014-2015 school year:

 Recommended for K-12 educators

-Immerse yourself in water issues with our new locally-oriented Project WET workshop.
-The goal of Project WET is to promote awareness, appreciation and knowledge of California’s water resources.
+Did you know that in California, 2013 was the driest year since we began collecting rainfall data?
+Let us help you teach your students about the drought and other water issues by attending our locally-oriented Project WET workshop.
+The goal of Project WET is to promote awareness, appreciation and knowledge of California’s precious water resources.
 We have tailored the workshop to our region with activities that highlight local water issues and concerns.